TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-synccycleexecutionissues.md

 * Azure AD connectivity issues: Please follow instructions in [troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity).

-* AD permissions issues: As a best practice to avoid any pemission issues, let Azure AD Connect create accounts instead [providing custom accounts](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-accounts-permissions).
+* AD permissions issues: As a best practice to avoid any permission issues, let Azure AD Connect create accounts instead [providing custom accounts](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-accounts-permissions).

 * Scoping issue: The object belongs to a [domain or OU which is filtered out](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering) or there is sync rule to filter out the object.